 3 minutes Gua sha:

-Always begin at the neck and unless otherwise mentioned, always keep your tool at a 15' angle, in other words you want the gua sha flatter to the skin rather than at an upright angle.
+Hold the tool flat and connected to the skin with light to medium pressure.
+Use upwards strokes at a 15-degree angle, in other words you want the gua sha flatter to the skin rather than at an upright angle.
+Starting at the neck then forehead, eye area, cheekbone and jawline.

 Back of neck: